Skip to main content

 Batch nested assembly with hire(...)

-If multiple products need the same new context, batch them in one contextual assembly:
+If multiple services need the same new context, batch them in one contextual assembly:

 const PostSupply = ctx($Post)